Python-PyQt/PyQt6-Docs/descriptions/QtDesigner/QDesignerCustomWidgetCollectionInterface-c.rst

 .. literalinclude:: ../../../snippets/qttools-src-designer-src-designer-doc-snippets-plugins-doc_src_qtdesigner.py
     :lines: 260-271

 Note that instead of exporting each custom widget plugin using the Q_PLUGIN_METADATA() macro, you export the entire collection.
-The Q_PLUGIN_METADATA() macro ensures that *Qt Designer* can access and construct the custom widgets.
-Without this macro, there is no way for *Qt Designer* to use them.
+The Q_PLUGIN_METADATA() macro ensures that Qt Widgets Designer can access and construct the custom widgets.
+Without this macro, there is no way for Qt Widgets Designer to use them.

-.. seealso:: :sip:ref:`~PyQt6.QtDesigner.QDesignerCustomWidgetInterface`, `Creating Custom Widgets for Qt Designer <https://doc.qt.io/qt-6/designer-creating-custom-widgets.html>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtDesigner.QDesignerCustomWidgetInterface`, `Creating Custom Widgets for Qt Widgets Designer <https://doc.qt.io/qt-6/designer-creating-custom-widgets.html>`_.